oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-transform-data.md

 ![Screenshot of data statistics](images/image53_transform_stats.png)

 For now, it is just a cursory data glance.
-Next, we will use **DATA ANYSIS** tool to analyze this data and find many interesting patterns.
+We will need to use **DATA ANYSIS** tool to analyze this data and find many interesting patterns.

 **Important note on this lab:**